CBC Literary Prizes rules & regulations

 - All submissions are final: no changes or substitutions are allowed

-- No handwritten manuscripts or fax texts will be accepted
+- No handwritten manuscripts, fax texts, mailed in envelopes or emailed texts will be accepted

-- Texts will not be returned and editorial comments will not be given on the works
+- Texts will not be returned and feedback or editorial comments will not be given on the works

 A fee of $25.00 (taxes included) for administration purposes is required for each entry.
 The competition is 100% not-for-profit, with all fees going towards covering administrative costs, which include payment of readers and jurors of the competition.
 Participants are not eligible until payment of the registration fee has been received and cashed.
 The entry fee will not be refunded if your submission is ineligible.
 All submissions are final: entry fees are non-refundable and non-transferable.